Kathryn Fudge

-Kathryn Fudge (born 10 November 1989) is a British handball player.
-She plays for LC Brühl Handball the British national team, and competed at the 2012 Summer Olympics in London.
+Kathryn Fudge (born 10 November 1989) is a British former handball player.
+She played for LC Brühl Handball the British national team, and competed at the 2012 Summer Olympics in London.
 She was born in Bury.

 Kathryn used to play football as a child for Bury Girls and Ladies FC.
 She became the first British female handball player to score a goal at the 2012 Olympics.

 She signed for SPL 1 team LC Brühl in August 2012.
 She later signed for LC Brühl, winning two titles with the club.